Need help? Take a look at some of our most Frequently Asked Questions.

 |Early Years Educator||N/A||£300|

-Please note that is we reduce the length and price of the apprenticeship at initial assessment, and associated employer contributions will be reduced accordingly.
+Please note that if we reduce the length and price of the apprenticeship at initial assessment, associated employer contributions will be reduced accordingly.

 What incentive payments (grants) are available?

 Currently, there is a £1000 incentive payment available for every apprentice that you employ who is between the ages of 16-18 years old for all employers.
 In addition to this 19–24-year-olds who have an Education & Healthcare plan or are currently or have been in local authority care, are also eligible for an incentive payment.